Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 [//]: # (Phind changed its UI, so the extension is now a bit lost.
 I'm working on it, but it could take some time.
 Sorry for the inconvenience!)

 [//]: # (👽 New feature: Export to CSV!)

+[//]: # (You asked for it, and here it is!)

+[//]: # (The extension is now able to export Perplexity Pages into markdown files!
+Just click the extension icon and see the magic happen!)

+[//]: # (You can now export your favorite Perplexity Pages into markdown files!
+Just click the extension icon and see the magic happen!)